Baxter, Victoria

+History

 Originally named Baxter's Flat, Baxter was founded by pastoralist Benjamin Baxter, who lived in a property named Carrup Carrup - the Aboriginal name.
 The property still exists on what is now the Frankston-Flinders Road, as does the original cottage in which he and his wife Martha lived.
 Benjamin Baxter died in 1892 and his gravestone, found in the Frankston Cemetery, reads "Benjamin Baxter, late of h. m.
 50th regiment.
 Died at Currup Currup 15 May 1892, aged 87.
 Also Martha, beloved wife of above 31 January 1906 age 94 years".

 It was at Baxter's Flat that the rail line to Mornington branched from the line to Stony Point.
 The station was called Mornington Junction before being changed to Baxter.
 Its role as a junction ended in 1981 with the closure of the Mornington line.

 The early township grew around the railway station, and a post office named Mornington Junction was opened on 1 December 1892, renamed Baxter in 1918.

-Other historic cottages in the area include a primitive 1850s homestead called Eurutta (formerly Sage's Cottage), and a 1920s American-style residence called Mulberry Hill.
+Other historic cottages in the area include an early Colonial 1870s homestead called Sages Cottage, also known as Eurutta, and a 1920s American-style residence called Mulberry Hill.

 Baxter Primary School was established in 1890.

+Heritage listing

+The following place in Baxter is listed on the Victorian Heritage Register: